 Good to know:

 • Banks.
-The most popular bank that is available on almost all local islands is the Bank of Maldives.
+The most common bank, available on nearly all local islands, is the Bank of Maldives.
+While reliable, banks generally offer one of the least favorable exchange rates.

 However, it’s easiest to exchange currency in a bank in Malé or in your hotel or guesthouse.